turboapps/docs/building/working_with_turbo_studio/c-desktop_scan.md

 **Optional**: Import to local registry using the command-line interface

-Images built with Turbo Studio can also be used with the command-line interface and the hub.
+Images built with TurboStudio can also be used with the command-line interface and the hub.

 ```
 # Import the image to your local registry